Hasibul29/todo-app/README.md

 In this version I have added functionality of the 'edit' button.But its full of bugs.
 I will fix this next in next.
 I also modified some of the things that is defined the 'getEverything' function outside the constructor.

+# version 0.6
+In this version I have added 'remove' button functionality and fixed the 'edit' button issue.